uwhackweek/hackweeks-as-a-service/docs/tutorials.md

 # Tutorial Leads

-The most important role of a tutorial lead is to exemplify the overall [mission](mission) of the hackweek model.
-How might this be expressed during your tutorial work?
-Here are a few examples:

-* We can _empower one another_ by meeting participants where they are and embracing the idea that each of us is on a lifelong journey of learning
+Our work in designing and delivering tutorial content is informed by our overall [mission](mission).
+We strive to create a sense of belonging by meeting participants where they are and embracing the idea that each of us is on a lifelong journey of learning.
-* We can _express gratitude_ by offering appropriate feedback and explicitly acknowledging participant's efforts
-* We can _build community_ by actively facilitating a positive and trustworthy learning space, and enforcing Code of Conduct violations
-* We can by _inclusive_ by welcoming all learners and offering content in a variety of formats

 For more information on deepening your skills and awareness as a data science instructor please visit the [Software Carpentry Instructor Training](https://carpentries.github.io/instructor-training/) page.